sernle/c24-api-gettingstarted/readme.md

     MyType obj = C24.parse(MyType.class).preprocess(new LineEndingCleaner()).from(...);

+An instance of `biz.c24.io.api.presentation.ParseListener` can also be used during parsing to intercept the parsing process:

+    ParseListener listener = ...;

+    C24.parse(MyType.class).with(listener).from(...);

+Please see the ParseListener Javadoc and the 'Process as Batch' documentation for further details on the ParseListener.

+__Support for the `with(listener)` grammar requires iO 4.6.10 or above.
+For earlier versions, please set the ParseListener on the Source directly and use the `from(Source)` method.__

 Pre-configured Sources can also be used directly with the `from(...)` method if you wish to set advanced properties on them.
 Alternatively you can expose your configured Source as a new Format:

     public static Format TolerantFIX = new Format() {